 Arkansas’s medical marijuana program is a state-regulated program that allows registered patients with qualifying medical conditions to purchase medical marijuana from licensed dispensaries.
 The first step in getting an Arkansas Medical Marijuana Card is to apply.
 Once you have submitted your application, you can check its status online by visiting the Arkansas Department of Health’s website.

 When you visit the website, look for the “Medical Marijuana Registry” tab at the top of the page and click on it.
-This will take you to a page where you can enter your Last Name, Date of Birth, and Social Security Number in order to log into your account and view your application information and status.
-You should also keep in mind that if your application is still being processed, it may take up to 30 days before it is approved or denied.
+This will take you to a page where you can enter your Last Name, Date of Birth, and Social Security Number to log into your account and view your application information and status.
+You should also remember that if your application is still being processed, it may take up to 30 days before it is approved or denied.

-It’s important to note that if there is any information missing from your application or if additional documents are needed, then more time may be required for processing.
-Therefore, it’s a good idea to make sure all information requested on the application form is provided accurately and completely before submitting it in order to avoid any delays in processing.
-Additionally, if there are changes or updates that need to be made after submitting your application (such as a change of address), then contact staff at Arkansas Dept of Health as soon as possible so they can update their records accordingly.
+It’s important to note that if any information is missing from your application or additional documents are needed, then more time may be required for processing.
+Therefore, it’s a good idea to ensure all information requested on the application form is provided accurately and completely before submitting it to avoid any delays in processing.
+Additionally, if changes or updates need to be made after submitting your application (such as a change of address), contact staff at Arkansas Dept of Health as soon as possible so they can update their records accordingly.

 AR’s Decision to Allow Telemedicine Renewals

-Recently, Arkansas made another amendment toward their decision surrounding telemedicine for existing patients.
+Recently, Arkansas amended its decision surrounding telemedicine for existing patients.
 The state has deemed it acceptable to utilize telemedicine services during the pandemic as long as you have already established yourself as a medical marijuana patient.

-It’s key to recognize that, if you haven’t already gotten your medical card in AR, you will not be able to do so online.
+It’s key to recognize that if you haven’t already gotten your medical card in AR, you cannot do so online.
 However, if you’re an existing Arkansas medical marijuana patient and your card is set to expire soon, the state now allows you to renew your Arkansas MMJ card online.